barotto/libRocketDoc/pages/cpp_manual/elements.md

 virtual void Release() = 0;
 ```

-InstanceElement() will be called whenever the factory is called upon to instance an element with a tag that the instancer was registered against.
+`InstanceElement()` will be called whenever the factory is called upon to instance an element with a tag that the instancer was registered against.
 The parameters to the function are:

-* parent: The element that the new element will be parented to if it is created successfully; you do not need to actually do the parenting!
+* `parent`: The element that the new element will be parented to if it is created successfully; you do not need to actually do the parenting!
 This will only be non-NULL if the element is instanced from RML.
-* tag: The string that whoever is creating the element wants the element's tag to be; due to the way elements are constructed through the factory, this may not be one of the tags the instancer was registered against.
+* `tag`: The string that whoever is creating the element wants the element's tag to be; due to the way elements are constructed through the factory, this may not be one of the tags the instancer was registered against.
 It is recommended you pass this through to the element to be its tag name, but this is not required.
-* attributes: The attributes defined on the element's tag in RML or passed into the factory.
+* `attributes`: The attributes defined on the element's tag in RML or passed into the factory.
 You do not need to set these attributes on the element yourself; that will be done automatically if the instancing is successful.
-You only need to use these if element instancing is dependent on the values (for example, the instancer for 'input' elements instances different types depending on the value of the 'type' attribute).
+You only need to use these if element instancing is dependent on the values (for example, the instancer for `input`{:.tag} elements instances different types depending on the value of the `type`{:.attr} attribute).

-If InstanceElement() is successful, return the new element.
+If `InstanceElement()` is successful, return the new element.
 Otherwise, return NULL (0) to indicate an instancing error.

-ReleaseElement() will be called when an element instanced through the instancer is no longer required by the system.
+`ReleaseElement()` will be called when an element instanced through the instancer is no longer required by the system.
 It should be deleted appropriately.

-Release() will be called when the element instancer is no longer required, usually when {{page.lib_name}} is shut down.
+`Release()` will be called when the element instancer is no longer required, usually when {{page.lib_name}} is shut down.
 The instancer should delete itself as appropriate.

 #### Registering an instancer

-To register a custom instancer with {{page.lib_name}}, call the RegisterElementInstancer() function on the {{page.lib_name}} factory ({{page.lib_ns}}::Core::Factory) after {{page.lib_name}} has been initialised.
+To register a custom instancer with {{page.lib_name}}, call the `RegisterElementInstancer()` function on the {{page.lib_name}} factory (`{{page.lib_ns}}::Core::Factory`) after {{page.lib_name}} has been initialised.

 ```cpp
 {{page.lib_ns}}::Core::ElementInstancer* custom_instancer = new ElementInstancerCustom();